jokervTv/ncl-vscode-support/README.md

 ![Syntax Highlighting](./images/SyntaxHighlighting.png "Syntax Highlighting")

 The final display effect is affected by the theme, try more different and find your favorite theme.
-I using `Solarized` theme, which is shown above.
+I using `Ayu` theme, which is shown above.

 ### Code Snippets